vtisweden/java-projects/atap/docs/README.md

 ### Example scenario

 The package `se.vti.atap.matsim.examples.parallel_links` offers a ready-to-run example of using the ATAP assignment logic in MATSim.
-(No input files needed, all required data is created in-code.)
+No input files needed, all required data is created in-code.

+`ParallelLinkScenarioFactory.java` builds a network of parallel links and a corresponding population.

+The number of parallel links is configurable, so are their parameters.
+The population is built such that travel occurrs from upstream origin links to downstream destination links that are connected to individually configurable parallel network links.
+The links connecting origins and destination to the parallel links network are automatically configured such that all origins reach the parallel links at the same time.
+If there is a chance that congestion spills back into upstream diverges, an exception is thrown and recommendations for redimensioning the system are given.

+The class `ParallelLinkExampleRunner.java` instantiates concrete examples.

 ## Exploring ATAP functionality without MATSim